joncardasis/ChromaColorPicker/README.md

 ```
 <img src="../assets/demo.gif?raw=true" width="225">

-If the ChromaColorPicker or any of its properties are later updated, the `layout()` function should be called to update the view.
+If the ChromaColorPicker or any of its properties are later updated after being added to a view, the `layout()` function should be called to update the view.

 ```Swift
 let neatColorPicker = ChromaColorPicker(frame: CGRect(x: 0, y: 0, width: 300, height: 300))